minghaotao/Bb_reports/README.md

 1. First We use MS Excel to collect all the support data since 2017.

-When the user called in, we will collect the following infomraiton under these headers -
+When the user called in, we will collect the following infomraiton under these headers-

 ["ID", "Agent", "CallDateTime", "CallDate", "CallTime", "CallDay", "CallCategory", "UserType", "Faculty",
            "Comment", "Department", "ContactType", "BbCategory"]